 - Put all your valuable items in place.
 I really don’t have time to take some pics during the boarding process as a courtesy because I was too scared that I would incidentally drop my phone or camera.

 - The journey might not be suitable for the elderly, unless the elderly was born to be an adventurer.
-My mom is in her 50s and she’s not really into adventurer in a way that she doesn’t know how to swim or do anything around the water.
+My mom is in her 50s and she’s not really an adventurer in a way that she doesn’t know how to swim or do anything around the water.
 I was a bit nervous when I found out how we got on board at Sanur beach.

 Despite everything, I’m glad that I made the journey so I know how it is so then I could share with you my experience of traveling on the fast boat trip to Nusa Penida.
 Have you visited Nusa Penida from Bali using fast boat?
 Did you have a better (or a worse) experience compared to mine?
 I would love to know your story, drop me a comment below and share yours… Cheerio! 🙂